decltypeme/semsem/readme.md

 ```

 # Syntactic Rules
-1. Adding parameters more than MAX_ARGS_C causes undefined behaviour.
-2. Spaces are forced after "!" otherwise the compiler would treat them as one argument
-3. Same for the history command
+1. Anything starting with "!" is a history command
+2. !N and !
+N are treated the same.
-4. !
-2asv would work as !
-2
+3. ""!
+2foo" would work as ""!
+2"
-5. Assumption: history is NOT recorded in history, if you want build with HISTORY_IN_HISTORY
+4. The history command by default is not stored in history, if you want build with HISTORY_IN_HISTORY
-6. Calling !
-1 will place in history the corresponding
+5. Calling !
+N will place in history the corresponding command and not the "!
+N" command.
+Example 123 ls is in the history.
+Doing !
+123 will store ls in the history.
+6. Unlike bash, we do ignore anything after "!
+N" except for "&".
+Multiple occurrences of "&" are treated the same.
+Issue \#5 is meant to make semsem like bash in this feature.
-7. Unsucessful calls for history are not placed in history
+7. Unsuccessful calls for history are not placed in history
-8. Anything starting with "!" is a history command
-9. SIGINT are handled to terminate the current process in the foreground
-10. Calling "!5 &"" will make the most recent command same as 5.
+8. Calling "!5 &"" will make the most recent command same as 5.
 However, at this point of call to the command, it will execute in the background.

 # Process Creation Rule
-1. A process that is not set to work in the background and returns the CHILD_FAILED status defined in config.h, will be treated as a failed process and this will result in an error message printed on the screen.
-Child execution is not affected however.
+1. When a process is created in the background, its input/output and error streams are not redircted.
+That is how bash would do it and how we would do it.
+Input/Output redirection will be included in a future version.
+2. Passing the Ctrl + C will kill the child process in the foreground if any
+3. Passing Ctrl + D will cause the shell to exit